Pronunciation of 'Atriplex'

 English (United States)

-A genus of plants in the family Amaranthaceae, commonly known as saltbush or orache, found in arid and saline environments.
+A genus of plants in the Amaranthaceae family, commonly found in saline environments.

 Latin